m0t9/SAR/README.md

-# SAR (System App Remover) - this is an application with which You can remove system programs from your Android device.
+# SAR (System App Remover) - this is an application which can help with uninstalling system programs on Your Android-device.

 ## Installation